opennetworkinglab/int-host-reporter/README.md

   For example, there is a problem with a specific Pod, but the INT collector will see a report related to the K8s Service - given the fact that we can have many (!)
 Pods under a single K8s Service it may cause troubleshooting really difficult.
   The ideal situation would be that we provide an original packet (pre- or post-NAT'ed, depending on the trace point) plus the `flow-id`, so the INT collector can easily correlate packets.
+- The SCTP protocol is not supported by already-existing eBPF datapaths.
+Neither Calico nor Cilium supports SCTP.
+  It may be an important restriction as the CU-DU interface uses SCTP.

 ## TODOs